ThibautGery/docker-logging-example/article.md

 ### Choosing our middleware

 We need a tool to extract the logs from the Docker container and push them in [Elasticsearch](https://www.elastic.co/products/elasticsearch).
-To do that, we can use multiple tools like [Logstash](https://www.elastic.co/products/logstash) or [Fluentd](http://www.fluentd.org/).
+In order to do that, we can use multiple tools like [Logstash](https://www.elastic.co/products/logstash) or [Fluentd](http://www.fluentd.org/).